Indiana vs. Western Kentucky NCAA Football Odds, Plays and Insights | September 25, 2021

 Western Kentucky Stats and Trends

-- Western Kentucky is 1-0 against the spread and 1-1 overall in games when it records more than 28.7 points.
+- Western Kentucky is 1-0 against the spread and 1-1 overall when the team records more than 28.7 points.

-- When Western Kentucky churns out over 297.3 yards, the team is 1-0 against the spread and 1-1 overall.
+- When Western Kentucky totals over 297.3 yards, the team is 1-0 against the spread and 1-1 overall.

-- This year the Hilltoppers have two turnovers, three fewer than the Hoosiers have takeaways (5).
+- This season the Hilltoppers have two turnovers, three fewer than the Hoosiers have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.